jinshengye-git/memos4things/README.md

 5. When jetson is in recovery mode, lsusb command on workstation PC will list a line of "NVidia Corp"

 After a while, ubuntu 16.04 will be installed on Jetson TX2.
+If everything set well, CUDA9.0, cuDNN, and OpenCV 3.3.1-dev will be installed on TX2 as well.

-*in order to ssh connect Jetson easier, a static IP setting is recommended*
+*in order to ssh connect Jetson easier, a static IP setting is highly recommended*

-- Set about the Static IP address:
+- Set about the Static IP address: on TX2
   Edit Connections-->IPV4 Settings-->Method:manual-->Address:192.168.xx.xxx-->Netmask:24-->GateWay:192.168.11.1-->DNS servers:8.8.8.8